Governor signs anti-drag, anti-trans healthcare bills into law - NewsBreak

 NASHVILLE, Tenn.
-(WKNR) — Gov. Bill Lee has signed two pieces of legislation that critics say target the LGBTQ community into law.
+(WKRN) – Gov. Bill Lee has signed two pieces of legislation that critics say target the LGBTQ community into law.

 According to information from the Tennessee General Assembly’s website, the governor has signed SB0001 , which prohibits gender-affirming care for minors who are transgender, and SB0003 , which prohibits “adult cabaret entertainment” from being performed in public – or what some have dubbed the “anti-drag” bill.
-Body of missing North Carolina fisherman recovered from French Broad River
+RELATED: Bills to criminalize certain drag shows, ban children’s transgender therapy take final steps to becoming law

 Both bills were early priorities for Republicans, who claimed they wanted to protect children from “life-altering” decisions in the case of SB0001 and from “sexualized” performances in the case of SB0003.